ngholson/g4ScoreBoard/README.md

 ---------------------------------------------------------------
 ## What\'s New
 ```
+2022SEPT08 - Behing the scences changes. some script optimization etc.

 2022SEPT07 - Added option to change "Custom Logo" text from the UI.
 	     to change "Custom Logo" text click on the text to open dialog box to change.